hiqdev/hipanel-module-server/README.md

 [![Logo](https://raw.githubusercontent.com/hiqdev/hipanel-core/master/docs/logo.png)](https://hipanel.com/)

-[HiPanel](http://hipanel.com) is the next generation control panel for hosting, domains and more.
+[HiPanel](http://hipanel.com) is the next generation billing and control panel for hosting, domains and more.

 This package provides server management for HiPanel: